AndreasGraeff/contentbox-gallerybuilder/README.md

 To install the "contentbox-gallerybuilder" go the ContentBox Administrator, click on "Modules" -> Manage.
 Select the file "install-module.zip" to upload in the "Module Uploader" or install it directly from the "ForgeBox" tab.

-**Attn: DO NOT INSTAll** the zip-file "contentbox-gallerybuilder-master.zip" (or releases like "contentbox-gallerybuilder-1.0.2.zip") you downloaded from github, it contains the branch name in it's path, this will cause errors.
+**Caution: DO NOT INSTAll** the zip-file "contentbox-gallerybuilder-master.zip" (or releases like "contentbox-gallerybuilder-1.0.2.zip") you downloaded from github, it contains the branch name in it's path, this will cause errors.

 The contentbox-gallerybuilder also requires the gallerybuilder widget, please take care you have also installed this widget.